What are functional gastrointestinal disorders?

 Anal fissures are splits or cracks in the lining of the anal opening.
 The most common cause of an anal fissure is the passage of very hard or watery stools.
 The crack in the anal lining exposes the underlying muscles that control the passage of stool through the anus and out of the body.
 An anal fissure is one of the most painful problems because the exposed muscles become irritated from exposure to stool or air, and leads to intense burning pain, bleeding, or spasm after bowel movements.

 Initial treatment for anal fissures includes pain medicine, dietary fiber to reduce the occurrence of large, bulky stools, and sitz baths (sitting in a few inches of warm water).
-If these treatments don't relieve pain, surgery might be needed to decrease spasm in the sphincter muscle.
+If these treatments don't relieve pain, surgery might be needed to repair the sphincter muscle.

 Perianal abscesses can occur when the tiny anal glands that open on the inside of the anus become blocked, and the bacteria always present in these glands cause an infection.
 When pus develops, an abscess forms.
 Treatment includes draining the abscess, usually under local anesthesia in the doctor's office.